Google Pixel 2: What To Expect From The Upcoming Smartphone

 Google is reportedly working on the successor of the Google Pixel 2, which is expected to be a premium handset.

-Earlier in March, the company's SVP Rick Osterloh had let slip that the next-gen Google Pixel smartphones would be releasing later this year.
+Earlier in March, the company's SVP Rick Osterloh revealed that the next-gen Google Pixel smartphones will be arriving later this year.

 "There is an annual rhythm in the industry.
 So, you can count on us to follow it.
 You can count on a successor this year, even if you don't hear a date from me now," noted Osterloh.

 His admission confirmed that Google would indeed release the Pixel XL 2 and Pixel 2 smartphones.

 No sooner did the news of the Google Pixel 2 and the Pixel XL 2's impending arrival came into light, more rumors about the handset have started emerging online.
 Here's a look at all that we know about the Google Pixel 2 so far.

 Speculations are rife that the Pixel 2 will boast a 5-inch screen and offer a resolution of 2,560 x 1,440 pixels, just like the current-gen Pixel XL.

 The Google Pixel 2 will reportedly be waterproof and have the ability to withstand not only splashes, but also an accidental dunk in the swimming pool.
 This feature will be welcomed by consumers as the Google Pixel is not water and dust resistant.
 The smartphone can only handle some splashes.
 It is believed Google did not equip the handset with these capabilities as it did not have sufficient time.

 Google is reportedly looking to eliminate the 3.5-mm audio jack in the Pixel 2.
 If it indeed takes this route, the Pixel 2 will be one of the few Android handsets to do so.

 The Google Pixel 2 is also tipped to have a superior camera and the company is reportedly "focusing intensely" on this aspect.